bash-my-aws/bash-my-aws/docs/pipe-skimming.md

     grafana-bma-AutoScalingGroup-1NXJHMJVZQVMB  i-09d962a1d688bb3ec

-A functionally equivalent way to run this second command is:
+While functionally identical, the example above is far easier to type than this example using command arguments:

     $ instance-asg i-09d962a1d688bb3ec i-083f73ad5a1895ba0 i-0e219fbee42347721
     huginn-bma-AutoScalingGroup-QS7EQOT1G7OX    i-083f73ad5a1895ba0